Last Updated: August 10, 2026

 No one has unlimited resources.
 The better people plan, the more they realize they must address resource overallocation and underutilization.

-As a project is examined from various perspectives, Microsoft Project does a great job of identifying resource allocations over time.
+As a project is examined from various perspectives, the software does a great job of identifying resource allocations over time.

 Four views are almost exclusively dedicated to viewing resource workloads: